-The Scrum Master role does not put any pressure on the Development Team related to work progress, nor does the Product Owner role when attending the meeting.
+The Scrum Master role does not put any pressure on the Development Team related to work progress, nor does the Product Owner role when attending (Daily Scrum) meetings.

-Exteriors and any business stakeholders are not allowed in the event.
+Outside parties and business stakeholders are not allowed in the Daily Scrum event.

 The Scrum Master role ensures that the Development Team executes the event, that the 15-minute limit of the event is respected, and that no external pressure is exerted on the Development team.
 These are the only formal responsibilities of the Scrum Master role related to the Daily Scrum event.

 A team meeting can have many obvious or hidden issues.
-These problems are sometimes not resolved and continue to exist.
+These problems are sometimes left unresolved and continue to exist.

-If during a Daily Scrum event, Development Team members look in the eye of a Scrum Master, Product Owner role, or some designated senior member as they speak, this may be an indicator of anxiety, anxiety, lack of calm, or expecting others to be leaders.
-These factors are signs of impaired self-organization, cohesion, proactivity.
+If during a Daily Scrum event, Development Team members look directly in the eyes of the Scrum Master, Product Owner role, or some designated senior member as they speak, this may be an indicator of anxiety or expectations to be led by others.
+These factors are signs of impaired self-organization, cohesion, and proactivity.

-As many teams and organizations exist, so many possible problems live on in the day-to-day work of teams.
-Even a business person, or even a customer, may require a member of the Development Team to report in writing or receive orders without anyone else in the team knowing.
+As many teams and organizations exist, so many possible problems exist in the day-to-day work of teams.
+A business person, or even a customer, may require a member of the Development Team to report in writing or receive orders without anyone else in the team knowing.

-Whatever problems are noticed inside the team or its meetings concerning all Scrum principles, it is the informal duty of the Scrum Master role to resolve them in some way.
-Sometimes these problems may not be solved due to stronger factors than the influence of the Scrum Master role.
+Whatever problems are noticed inside the team or throughout its meetings concerning all Scrum principles, it is the informal duty of the Scrum Master role to resolve them in some way.
+Sometimes these problems may not be solved due to more advanced factors, which can’t be influenced by the Scrum Master role.

-BVOP recommends that in any Agile-oriented organization, there is an Agile Director position that addresses the problems of Agile teams that the Scrum Master role lacks the authority and power to solve.
+BVOP recommends that in any Agile-oriented organization, there is an Agile Director position.
+Its purpose is to address the Agile teams’ problems that the Scrum Master role lacks the authority and power to solve.

-You are receiving an email from the upstairs marketing department.
-Since they do not know where the Daily Scrum is located, they ask you to indicate it in advance so that they are not late for the meeting.
+You receive an email from the marketing department.
+Since they do not know where the Daily Scrum is located, they ask you to indicate the place in advance so that they are not late for the meeting.

 Members of other teams or departments should not attend the Daily Scrum event.
 It is up to the Scrum Master to explain these details to outsiders and to deny access to the event.

-Your client's representative is on a business trip to your office, but only for a short time.
-Tomorrow he will leave early in the morning.
-Fifteen minutes before your meeting, a member of the Development Team asks the Scrum Master role to invite him to provide as much relevant information as possible while he is here.
+Your client's representative is coming to your office during a short business trip.
+He is leaving early in the morning the next day.
+Fifteen minutes before your meeting, a member of the Development Team asks the Scrum Master to invite him to provide as much relevant information as possible while he is here.

 In theory, the event should not be attended by external participants.
-However, since a member of the Development Team is willing to do so, it is unlikely that this will be a problem, and the Scrum Master role can assist and ensure the involvement of the client representative.
+However, since a member of the Development Team is expressing interest, it is unlikely that this will be a problem, and the Scrum Master role can assist and ensure the involvement of the client representative.

-However, since only one team member presents this desire, it is appropriate that the other members of the Development Team are aware of this idea and request and also do not mind.
+However, since only one team member presents this interest, it is appropriate that the other members of the Development Team are informed of this request and also agree with it.
 The Scrum Master role must understand the views of all team members before inviting the representative.

-A member of the Development Team was late for the Daily Scrum meeting and sent the following email with answers to common questions typical of the event:
+A member of the Development Team was late for the Daily Scrum meeting, therefore, sending the following email with answers to common questions typical of the event:

 "Yesterday, I worked on password recovery.
-The functionality is not yet ready, and today I am still working on it.
+The functionality is not yet finished.
+Today I will continue working on it.
 I think by the end of the day, I will succeed.
-I encountered a few problems, but I got around them quite flexible."
+I encountered a few problems, but I got around them.

-The Product Owner role comes to the Daily Scrum meeting just before the end of the event and asks everyone to kindly repeat what they shared because in a short while Product Owner role will meet with a customer representative.
-The client has requested up-to-date development status, and the Product Owner role wants to satisfy the client's desire.
+The Product Owner role comes to the Daily Scrum meeting just before the end of the event.
+They ask everyone to kindly repeat the shared information because in a short while they (the Product Owner role) will meet with a customer representative.
+The client has requested up-to-date development status, and the Product Owner role wants to satisfy the client's needs.

 There are many possible reactions to this situation, but the most important result is keeping the Development team calm.
-The Product Owner role of theory should not be present at this meeting, nor should it require such information and ask the Development Team whatsoever.
+The Product Owner role, in theory, should not be present at this meeting, nor should it require such information.

 However, such a situation is delicate and, in some way, needs to be addressed to satisfy all parties.
 An easy way out is to provide the necessary information to the Product Owner role.
-The development team shares specific information with the Scrum Master role.
-The Scrum Master role then passes the information to the Product Owner role.
+The Development team shares specific information with the Scrum Master role.
+The Scrum Master then passes the information to the Product Owner.